Music

 Nearest Car Park- Bank Street at the rear of Highbridge Community Hall which is in Market Street, Highbridge

-Click the link above to view the music syllabus for 2025
+Click the link above to view & download the Music Syllabus for 2026